Ar Men

 Ar Men ("the rock" in Breton) is a lighthouse at one end of the Chaussée de l'Île de Sein, at the west end of Brittany.
 It shares its name with the rock on which it was erected between 1867 and 1881.
 It is a listed monument since 2017.

 Ar Men is one of the best known lighthouses because of its isolated situation and the considerable difficulties its construction has presented, and the danger in evacuating its personnel.
 Considered one of the most challenging workplaces by the community of lighthouse keepers, it has been named "The Hell of Hells" because of the severe conditions and exposure to the Atlantic.

 History

-In 1825, the need for a light built on one of the reefs of the Chaussee de Sein was already recognized, but it was thought impracticable to build.
+In 1825, the need for a light built on one of the reefs of the Chaussée de Sein was already recognized, but it was thought impracticable to build.
 A commission was appointed in 1860 to look at the possibility of building a light, and after six years reported that a lighthouse should be constructed on the Ar Men.
-Despite the estimated 105 m2 of rock being uncovered at low water, work began in 1867.
+Despite the estimated 105 m2 of rock only being uncovered at low water, work began in 1867.
 In the first year of work, workmen were able to land on the rock on only seven occasions and could spend a total of just eight hours drilling holes for the foundation.
 At high tide the rock is completely submerged.